chaos-polymtl/lethe/doc/source/parameters/dem/lagrangian_physical_properties.rst

       # If distribution type = normal
       set standard deviation                = 0.0
+      # If distribution type = normal or custom
+      set random seed distribution          = 1

       # For every distribution types
       set number of particles               = 0